Alessandro-Zunino/Focus-ISM/README.md

 ## License

-Distributed under the terms of the [MIT] license, "Focus-ISM" is free and open source software
+Distributed under the terms of the [GNU GPL v3.0] license, "Focus-ISM" is free and open source software

 ## Issues